instalar-servidor-web-xampp

 How to install a Web server with XAMPP

-It is possible that at some point you have considered or had the need to set up your own Web server.
-In this post we are going to see how to set up a Web server with the help of XAMPP.
+You may have at some point considered or had the need to set up your own web server.
+In this post, we are going to see how to set up a web server with the help of XAMPP.

-Let’s remember that a Web server is nothing more than a program that handles Http requests and responds by serving (hence its name) files (html, images, etc), which the client receives on their device and generally renders in a browser.
+Let’s remember that a web server is simply a program that handles Http requests and responds by serving (hence its name) files (html, images, etc.), which the client receives on their device and generally renders in a browser.

-Fortunately, it has been a long time since setting up a Web server is much simpler than it seems thanks to the existence of packages like XAMPP.
-These distributions incorporate everything we need in a single installer and are controllable from a unified control panel.
+Fortunately, installing a web server is much simpler than it seems thanks to the existence of packages like XAMPP.
+These distributions include everything we need in a single installer and are controllable from a unified control panel.

-XAMPP is free and distributed under GNU license.
-It is multi-platform with versions for Linux, Windows, and Mac Os.
+XAMPP is free and distributed under the GNU license.
+It is cross-platform with versions for Linux, Windows, and Mac OS.

-Setting up a local (or home) Web server is not intended for serving a web page from your home.
-For that, it is more convenient to choose a hosting company that hosts the website.
+Setting up a local (or home) web server is not intended for you to serve a website from your home.
+For that, it is more convenient to choose a hosting company to host the website.

-The reasons are essentially the requirements for providing a web page.
-You need a computer that is permanently turned on and connected to the Internet.
-In addition, you need a significant bandwidth.
+The reasons are essentially the requirements for supplying a website.
+You need a computer permanently on and connected to the Internet.
+Furthermore, you need significant bandwidth.
 But, above all, you need a domain redirected through your router to your IP address, which, to make matters worse, will likely be dynamic.

-So why DO we want to install a Web server on our own computer?
-The main reason is to use it as a test environment, either to test web applications that we have downloaded, or because we are doing development and need to test its operation before uploading it to the real server.
+So then, why DO we want to install a web server on our own computer?
+The main reason is to use it as a testing environment, either to test web applications we have downloaded, or because we are doing development and need to test its operation before uploading it to the real server.

-Having a local Web server is also interesting for IoT and home automation applications.
-For example, being able to turn lights on or off at home, check power consumption, and even control thermostats.
+Having a local web server is also interesting for IoT and home automation applications.
+For example, being able to turn lights on or off at home, check electricity consumption, even control thermostats.

-Finally, another reason for wanting to install a Web server is simply to learn how to do it.
-It serves us to practice with the installation and configuration of a Web server since, in the case of cloud-hosted servers, the procedure is similar (although it is necessary to pay more attention to optimizations and security).
+Finally, another reason for wanting to install a web server is simply to learn how to do it.
+It serves to practice with the installation and configuration of a web server since, in the case of cloud-hosted servers, the procedure is similar (although more attention to optimization and security is necessary).

-This is just some of the many uses for which you may need to install a Web server on your computer.
-But, in summary, if you want to dabble in the Web, you need to have a Web server installed.
+These are just some among many uses for which you might need to install a web server on your computer.
+But, in summary, if you want to get your “feet wet” in Web, you need to have a web server installed.

 What is XAMPP?

 XAMPP is a distribution that groups various applications into a single package.
-It is one of the most common solutions for setting up a Web server quickly.
+It is one of the most common solutions for quickly setting up a web server.

 The XAMPP acronym has different variations, depending on the operating system it is intended for.
 Thus, you will see terms like: